overwolf/overwolf.github.io/docs/topics/assets-req-marketing.md

 ---
 id: assets-req-marketing
-title: Marketing asset requierments
+title: Marketing asset requirements
-sidebar_label: Marketing asset requierments
+sidebar_label: Marketing asset requirements
 ---

-##  Assets requierments for media kit
+##  Assets requirements for media kit

 ### Assets Requests from Developers
 -   The assets you provide us with be used to ensure the landing pages and marketing materials we make are as on-brand as they can be.